ToniMacaroni/RedLoader/README.md

 ### LICENSING & CREDITS:

-SFLoader is a fork of MelonLoader which is licensed under the Apache License, Version 2.0
+RedLoader is a fork of MelonLoader which is licensed under the Apache License, Version 2.0
 See LICENSING & CREDITS on the original [MelonLoader](https://github.com/LavaGang/MelonLoader) readme for the full list of credits and licenses.